LizardByte/Sunshine/docs/guides.md

 #### Next Steps

 Congratulations!
-You now have sunshine starting on boot, you can login to your session remotely, you get all the benefits of the graphical session permissions, and you can safely shut down your PC with the confidence you can turn it back on when needed.
+You now have Sunshine starting on boot, you can login to your session remotely, you get all the benefits of the graphical session permissions, and you can safely shut down your PC with the confidence you can turn it back on when needed.